PapiLer/Reforestation/README.md

-## Why do valley girls hang out in odd numbered groups?
-Because they can't even.
+## What don't watermelons get married?
+Because they cantaloupe.